 Do you have any advice to offer to somebody who is trying this technique for the first time?

-Author Name: ___________ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Katherine Zink: Ensuring that all the cells and components are in hand and patience with the drying process is essential to this protocol.
+A rushed desiccation step can often lead to poor quality mass spectrometry data.

 Why is visual demonstration of this method critical?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Katherine Zink: Visual demonstration of this method is helpful in understanding our sample preparation and desiccation steps as these deviate greatly from typical imaging mass spectrometry experiments that use tissues or microbes on agar.

 Introduction of Demonstrator: (Said by you on camera)